 Western Disturbances in India Effects

-Since they also greatly contribute to soil erosion, the western disturbances are not always a good thing.
+Since they also greatly contribute to soil erosion, western disturbances are not always a good thing.
 In the areas of Northern India, where rainfall is dispersed and density is very high, this frequently leads to the top layer of the earth being washed away.
-Similar to this, they are to blame for extended cloud cover and warmer nighttime temperatures.
+Similarly to this, they are to blame for extended cloud cover and warmer nighttime temperatures.
 Additionally, in cases of really heavy rain, severe crop damage is frequently noted, particularly when thick fog and mist prevail.
 Last but not least, the intense downpour causes major landslides and even avalanches in the area.

 Therefore, the western disturbances play a vital role in the way they provide rain to India’s northern regions.
-They are extra tropical storms; therefore in addition to causing rainfall in the area, they are a part of a highly particular and somewhat devastating environmental phenomenon.
+They are extratropical storms; therefore in addition to causing rainfall in the area, they are a part of a highly particular and somewhat devastating environmental phenomenon.

-The effects of these storms include how they change the local climate, how they affect crop growth, soil erosion, and other factors.
-As a result, although though they are an essential component of India’s environmental system, the country is more severely affected by their harmful consequences because the country mostly experiences non-monsoonal precipitation.
+The effects of these storms include how they change the local climate, and how they affect crop growth, soil erosion, and other factors.
+As a result, although they are an essential component of India’s environmental system, the country is more severely affected by their harmful consequences because the country mostly experiences non-monsoonal precipitation.

 Western Disturbances in India Impact

 In North-West India, Western Disturbances are to blame for the majority of the winter and pre-monsoon rainfall.
 Cloudy skies, warmer nighttime temperatures, and unusual rain are frequently linked to these phenomena.
-Nearly 5–10% of India’s annual rainfall is thought to be a result of western disturbances.
+Nearly 5–10% of India’s annual rainfall is thought to be a result of Western Disturbances.

 In the winter, western winds in the Indian subcontinent deliver moderate to heavy rain to low-lying areas and heavy snow to mountainous regions.
 India is a rain-dependent nation, and while the southwest monsoon covers the majority of the country, it doesn’t bring much rain to some regions of northern India.
 During the winter season from November to March, these areas are dependent on snow and rain from western disturbances.